 Buying “ground flower” is beneficial to those with arthritis or people that don’t want the hassle of a grinder but want the benefit of ingesting THC through inhalation.
 In this case, you save time and money.

-So, while dispensaries don’t accept Medicare, there are places that offer discounts, bulk sales, loyalty points, and lower overall prices.
-You may want to try a few places to find the best option for you.
+So, while dispensaries don’t accept Medicare, some places offer discounts, bulk sales, loyalty points, and lower overall prices.
+You may want to try a few places to find the best option.

 If you have a medical marijuana card, you should sign up for Medigap during your Open Enrollment Period to avoid underwriting.
 Insurance companies may charge you more each month.
 Depending on what the medication is treating, getting coverage could be more challenging when going through underwriting.